 In program two, Schimmel talks about his decision to write in Hebrew — a language he hardly knew — after moving to Israel/Palestine in his late twenties; the innovative nature of his disfluent Hebrew and its echoes of American poetry, especially Zukofsky and Olson; his work translating his poem “1860” with Guy Davenport, who had given him a copy of Zukofsky’s 80 Flowers, to which the poem responds; his friendship with Edwin Denby and his circle; his meeting and lifelong friendship with New York artist George Schneeman; his relation to other Hebrew poets; and the question of identity in his work.
 Image at right: Schneeman’s portrait of Schimmel, which hangs in his apartment.

-The programs were recorded in Harold Schimmel’s Jerusalem apartment and coproduced by Ariel Resnikoff and Charles Bernstein for Clocktower Radio and PennSound.
+The programs were recorded in Harold Schimmel’s Jerusalem apartment on June 11, 2017 and co-produced by Ariel Resnikoff and Charles Bernstein for Clocktower Radio and PennSound.

 Ariel Resnikoff, Harold Schimmel, Charles Bernstein, after the shows; photo by Susan Bee